bheimbu/evolutionary_ecology/docs/source/second_week.rst

 - ambiguous (wobble) DNA positions and where do they come from
 - DNA sequences from public data repositories

-After you processed your own sequences, you can start with the online tutorial.
+After you processed your own sequences, you can start with the :ref:`Tutorials`.

 .. note::
   At the end of the week you will know…